North Macedonia: Ancient period

-Philip II of Macedon absorbed the regions of Upper Macedonia (Lynkestis and Pelagonia) and the southern part of Paeonia (Deuriopus) into the kingdom of Macedon in 356 BC.
-Philip's son Alexander the Great conquered the remainder of the region and incorporated it in his empire, reaching as far north as Scupi, but the city and the surrounding area remained part of Dardania.
-After the death of Alexander, Celtic armies began to bear down on the southern regions, threatening the kingdom of Macedon.
-In 310 BC, they attacked the area, but were defeated.
+Roman period

 The Romans established the province of Macedonia in 146 BC.
-By the time of Diocletian, the province had been subdivided between Macedonia Prima ("first Macedonia") in the south, encompassing most of the kingdom of Macedon, and Macedonia Salutaris (meaning "wholesome Macedonia", known also as Macedonia Secunda, "second Macedonia") in the north, encompassing parts of Dardania and the whole of Paeonia, with the city of Stobi as its capital.
-This comprised most of the territory of the modern country.
-Roman expansion brought the Scupi area under Roman rule in the time of Domitian (81–96 AD), and it fell within the Province of Moesia.
+By the time of Diocletian, the province was subdivided between Macedonia Prima ("first Macedonia") in the south, encompassing most of the kingdom of Macedon, and Macedonia Salutaris (meaning "wholesome Macedonia"), known also as Macedonia Secunda ("second Macedonia") in the north.
+Macedonia Salutaris encompassed the whole of Paeonia and Pelagonia, comprising most of the territory of the modern North Macedonia, with the city of Stobi as its capital.
+Roman expansion brought the Scupi area, which was part of Dardania, under Roman rule in the time of Domitian (81–96 AD), and it fell within the Province of Moesia.
 Whilst Greek remained the dominant language in the eastern part of the Roman empire, especially south of the Jireček Line, Latin spread to Macedonia to some extent.